-- Writing in the First Person: Even if you’re writing your own bio, take a page out of the Herman Cain/Bob Dole playbook and refer to yourself in the third person.
-Whoever the subject is, call them by their full name the first time you mention them and just their last name on subsequent references.
+- Writing a bio in the First Person: Even if you’re writing your own professional bio, take a page out of the Herman Cain/Bob Dole playbook and refer to yourself in the third person.
+Call the subject by their full name on first mention and just their last name on subsequent references.
 (The one exception to this rule is social media profiles; the convention there is to be less formal and write in the first person).

 - Padding: There’s no need to add flowery language or extraneous information to make a bio longer.
-Three or four paragraphs are sufficient to describe the major milestones of most people’s careers.
-And while some extremely accomplished people may need more than four, for someone relatively new to his or her profession or someone who has worked for the same company most of their lives, one or two may be enough.
+A bio template of three to four paragraphs are sufficient to describe career milestones.
+And while some accomplished people may need more than four, for someone relatively new to their profession or someone who has worked many years for the same company, one or two may be enough.

-- Hyperbole: Phrases to avoid: “the greatest actor of his generation,” “the most innovative businessman of the past decade,” “the most beloved author of all time”…you get the idea.
+- Hyperbole: Phrases to avoid: “the greatest actor of his generation,” “the most innovative businessman of the past decade,” “the most beloved author of all time.”

 - Modesty: At the same time, there’s no reason to play down the subject’s accomplishments.
-Remember to include professional awards, accolades, honorary degrees, titles, etc. And needless to say, never mention anything negative or unflattering.
+Remember to include professional awards, accolades, honorary degrees, titles, etc. Never mention anything negative or unflattering.

 - Quotes: A short bio is not the place for personal statements about the subject’s inspirations, life philosophy or artistic vision.
 Nor is it the place for review blurbs or client testimonials.

 - Humor: Avoid the temptation to be clever or jokey.
 Humor and irony rarely work in a professional bio.
-Unless you are a paid comedy writer—and the bio is to be used only to promote a comedic project—keep your tongue out of your cheek and stick to the facts.
+Unless you are a paid comedy writer—and the bio is to be used only to promote a comedic project—just stick to the facts.